ISnowFoxI/ISnowFoxI/README.md

 ### <div align="center">I work as a full time react native developer, but I am also interested in front end development💻</div>

-- 🌱 I’m currently learning more JS and Redux
+- 🌱 I’m currently learning more JS, React native and backend

 - ❓ Ask me about anything related to React Native and related technologies